Solving 3 Common Security Gaps Through Better Cybersecurity Collaboration

 Effective cybersecurity collaboration needs to start with a shared understanding of the threat landscape and potential impacts to the organization.
 When IT and executive management lack a shared understanding of the threat environment, discussions about risk reduction opportunities and budget priorities are unlikely to lead to meaningful changes and true risk reduction.

-IT staff work in the world of cybersecurity threats every day, so they are generally well aware of common threats such as ransomware and business email compromise.
+IT staff work in the world of cybersecurity threats every day, so they are generally well aware of common threats such as phishing, ransomware, and business email compromise.
 They also understand best practices related to cybersecurity controls and how specific controls can reduce the risk of common threats, either by reducing likelihood or limiting impact.

 However, management teams are tracking on a wide variety of topics every day, from finance to growth strategies, product development, marketing, and more.
 Some executives may not be thinking about cyber threats at all, while others who are aware of general risk in this area are not familiar with common threats and potential impacts to the organization.